Esri/arcgis-runtime-toolkit-ios/README.md

 ### Cocoapods
  1. Add `pod ArcGIS-Runtime-Toolkit-iOS` to your podfile
  2. Run `pod install`.
 This will download the toolkit and the ArcGIS Runtime SDK for iOS which the toolkit depends upon and then configure your project to reference them both.
- 3. Add `import ArcGISToolit` in your source code and start using the toolkit components
+ 3. Add `import ArcGISToolkit` in your source code and start using the toolkit components

  New to cocoapods?
 Visit [cocoapods.org](https://cocoapods.org/)